jonatan-kazmierczak/articles/near-future.md

 > for there shall be then great tribulation, such as was not from the beginning of the world till now, no, nor may be.
 > And if those days were not shortened, no flesh would have been saved; but because of the chosen, shall those days be shortened.

-The prophesy quoted above adds information to the older prophesy about *time of the end*, given by God through his angel, written in the book of [Daniel, chapter 12](https://biblehub.com/niv/daniel/12.htm):
+The prophesy quoted above extends the older prophesy about *time of the end*, given by God through his angel, written in the book of [Daniel, chapter 12](https://biblehub.com/niv/daniel/12.htm):

 *(verse 1)*
 > At that time Michael, the great prince who protects your people, will arise.
 There will be a time of distress such as has not happened from the beginning of nations until then.
-But at that time your people—everyone whose name is found written in the book—will be delivered.
+But at that time your people — everyone whose name is found written in the book — will be delivered.

 *(verses 8-10)*
 > I heard, but I did not understand.
 So I asked, “My lord, what will the outcome of all this be?”